- How important is diamond to Botswana?

 The country may well be one of the fastest growing economies in the world, but unemployment levels are still high.
 The Chinese demand for diamonds fell during the past years and this already cost Botswana a significant number of jobs.
 Despite plans to increase production at the Jwaneng mine, the mines in Botswana are slowly but surely becoming depleted and the country will therefore have to work on economic diversification.

-How important is the diamond to the people of Botswana?
+What does diamond mean to the people of Botswana?

 We already briefly touched on the subject that, even though Botswana is one of the richer African countries, the number of people unemployed is continuing to rise.
 Botswana also has the highest number of HIV infected residents in the world.
 The mortality rate due to AIDS naturally affects the inhabitants’ general income.